chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Initial conditions
 ~~~~~~~~~~~~~~~~~~~~

-This examples uses a ramping initial condition that first ramps on the ``n`` parameter, and after on the ``viscosity_0`` parameter.
+This example uses a ramping initial condition that first ramps on the ``n`` parameter, and after on the ``viscosity_0`` parameter.
 This allows for a smooth transition of regime and of non-Newtonian level.

 .. code-block:: text